Best Small Business Loans for Women

 +

-For businesses needing more time to manage loan payments, a long-term business loan from iBusiness Funding could be just the solution.
-If you meet its criteria, you can receive up to $500,000 in as little as two business days, with terms up to seven years.
+If you need to finance a large purchase and would prefer not to rush to repay your debt, a term business loan from iBusiness Funding could be the solution.
+If you meet its criteria, you can receive up to $500,000 in as little as two business days, with repayment terms lasting as long as 60 months.
 Plus, there are no prepayment penalties if you pay off your debt ahead of schedule.

 How to qualify